Spanish judge to seek extradition of North Korea embassy intruders: source

 The group included a U.S. citizen and South Korean citizens.

-There was no immediate comment on the matter from the U.S. State Department or South Korea’s Foreign Ministry.
+There was no immediate comment on the matter from South Korea’s Foreign Ministry.
 Spain’s Interior Ministry declined to comment.

 The embassy raid occurred shortly before the Feb.
 27-28 summit between North Korean leader Kim Jong Un and U.S. President Donald Trump in Hanoi.